 Keep focused.
 Driving on a long trip can be very tiring.
 Avoid distractions and focus on the road, having the front passenger manage the children, navigation, and cell phone.

 Take a break.
 It’s a good idea to stop every two hours for a stretch, bathroom break, and exercise to get the blood flowing.
 Kids can especially benefit by running around, even for just a few minutes.

 Know the laws.
-Traffic laws vary by state, so check out the rules such as right turn on red rules and speed limits.
+Traffic laws vary by state, so check out the rules such as right-turn-on-red laws and local speed limits.
 And always buckle up.